exasol/sports-analytics/README.md

 ## Usage

-At first you have to publish the provided sports analytics Python scripting-language Docker container to your Exasol instance.
-This container provides every Python package needed for the different examples.
+1) You have to publish the provided sports analytics Python scripting-language Docker container to your Exasol instance.
+This container provides every Python packages needed for the different examples.

+2) Choose your showcase ;)